Question: "Why do Jews and Arabs / Muslims hate each other?"

 First, it is important to understand that not all Arabs are Muslims, and not all Muslims are Arabs.
 While a majority of Arabs are Muslims, there are many non-Muslim Arabs.
 Further, there are significantly more non-Arab Muslims in areas such as Indonesia and Malaysia than there are Arab Muslims.
 Second, it is important to remember that not all Arabs hate Jews, not all Muslims hate Jews, and not all Jews hate Arabs and Muslims.
 We must be careful to avoid stereotyping people.
 However, generally speaking, Arabs and Muslims have a dislike of and distrust for Jews, and vice-versa.

 If there is an explicit biblical explanation for this animosity, it goes all the way back to Abraham.
 The Jews are descendants of Abraham’s son Isaac.
 The Arabs are descendants of Abraham’s son Ishmael.
-With Ishmael being the son of a slave woman (Genesis 16:1-16) and Isaac being the promised son who would inherit the blessings of Abraham (Genesis 21:1-3), obviously there would be some animosity between the two sons.
-As a result of Ishmael’s mocking Isaac (Genesis 21:9), Sarah talked Abraham into sending Hagar and Ishmael away (Genesis 21:11-21).
-Likely, this caused even more contempt in Ishmael’s heart towards Isaac.
-An angel prophesied to Hagar that Ishmael would “live in hostility toward all his brothers” (Genesis 16:11-12).
+With Ishmael being the son of a slave woman (Genesis 16:1–16) and Isaac being the promised son who would inherit the blessings of Abraham (Genesis 21:1–3), obviously there would be some animosity between the two sons.
+As a result of Ishmael’s mocking Isaac (Genesis 21:9), Sarah talked Abraham into sending Hagar and Ishmael away (Genesis 21:11–21).
+Likely, this caused even more contempt in Ishmael’s heart toward Isaac.
+An angel told Hagar that Ishmael would be the father of a great nation (Genesis 21:18) and, interestingly, that Ishmael would be “a wild donkey of a man; his hand will be against everyone and everyone’s hand against him, and he will live in hostility toward all his brothers” (Genesis 16:12).